Roger W. Griffith, P.E.

 Sleeper sofa

-Gas appliances could pose a threat to people when they are sleeping, unaware of any impending danger.
+Gas appliances can pose a threat to people sleeping, unaware of any impending danger.
 The threats include oxygen depletion and elevated levels of nitrous oxide or carbon monoxide.
 For this reason, the fuel gas codes restrict the use of gas appliances in sleeping rooms.

-There are six exceptions listed for paragraph 303.3.
+The IFGC lists six exceptions for the requirement of paragraph 303.3.
 These six exceptions allow gas appliances in these prohibited locations when specific conditions are met.
 [Read more…]

 Filed Under: Carbon monoxide poisoning, Gas appliances, International Fuel Gas Code